 V. Alcohol in Art: Conclusion

 Over time the role and treatment of alcohol in art has changed greatly.
 Painters have connected it with mythology, religion, and human emotion.
 They have both praised and reviled it.
 And they have portrayed it as a source of both pleasure and misery.

 Alcohol and art has served as a continuing Rorschach Inkblot Test.
 Artists draw from it what they perceive.
 In turn, that is largely a reflection of their personal experience and culture.
 So alcohol in art is both psychological and cultural.
 Of course, the same is true of the observer.

-In reality, alcohol is inherently a neutral substance.
+In fact, alcohol is inherently a neutral substance.
 Thus it’s how we use it that determines whether it’s good or bad.